 Position the cursor at the selected destination on the panel, and then select the go to cursor menu option.

 → Note: The go to cursor menu option is not available if you are already navigating.

-Navigating a route
+Navigate a route

-You can start navigating a route from:
+You can start navigating a route from the chart panel, steer panel, or from the Route dialog.

-• the chart panel

-• the steer panel